-If you plan to try and travel long-term, you’ll need a source of income and a way to make money.
-While some folks are lucky enough to travel on someone else’s money or on paid stipends as journalists or social media partners, most of us have to pay our own way – whether that’s on credit, savings, or through work opportunities open to travelers.
+If you plan to travel long-term, you’ll need a source of income.
+While some folks are lucky enough to travel using someone else’s money (like paid stipends for journalists or sponsorships for travel influencers), most of us have to pay our own way – whether that’s on credit, savings, or through work opportunities open to travelers.

 If you don’t have a way to make money traveling, eventually even the thriftiest of travelers run out of money during international travel.
-For many travelers, this is the point at which it’s time to go home, but in this article, I want to talk about a few novel ways to make money while you’re on the road.
+For many travelers, this is when it’s time to go home, but in this article, I want to talk about a few novel ways to make money while you’re on the road.

-With the widespread proliferation of the internet in just about every location, many more work-abroad options are available.
-Need proof?
-Last summer I spent a few nights on a floating island made from reeds in the middle of an Uros village in Lake Titicaca, where solar power, cell phones, and even wifi were freely accessed.
+With the widespread proliferation of the internet to just about every location, many more work-abroad options are available.
+(Need proof?
+In 2019 I spent a few nights on a floating island made from reeds in the middle of an Uros village in Lake Titicaca, where solar power, cell phones, and even wifi were freely available.)

-With the Internet available virtually everywhere, the door flings wide open for using the internet to make an income while you are traveling.
+With the Internet available virtually everywhere, the door flings wide open for using the internet to make an income while traveling.
 Legally, it’s also a little easier to earn money this way.

-As far as taxes are concerned, you’re an American citizen, with primary residence in the USA, being paid to an account located in the USA and connected to a US address, making US taxes due on your income while traveling.
-If, however, you are outside of the USA for more than 330 days of a calendar year and working certain jobs, taxes get even easier- you may not be required to pay any US taxes, thanks to the Foreign Earned Income Exclusion.
+People making money while traveling should also think about taxes.
+Consult an accountant if you plan to work while traveling regularly.
+If you’re an American citizen, with a primary residence in the USA, and get paid to an account in the USA, then US taxes are almost certainly due on all your income earned while traveling.
+If, however, you are outside of the USA for more than 330 days of a calendar year and working certain jobs, taxes get easier.
+You may not be required to pay any US taxes if you qualify for the Foreign Earned Income Exclusion.
 Consult with an accountant for details.

 Getting started Earning Money while Traveling